Scalar Quantization as Sparse Least Square Optimization

 And now we have two matrices, $\boldsymbol{A}$ and $\boldsymbol{\Psi}$, to control the constructed vector.
 Intuitively, if we add $l_1$ and/or $l_0$ norm regularization on the target function, it will be possible for us to produce vector with shared values.
 Here we consider $l_1$ in the first place because it is continuous and convex.
-Our optimization target would become:\\
+Our optimization target then become:\\

+Where $\boldsymbol{\Psi}$ and $\boldsymbol{v}$ are the transformation matrix and base vector from equation \ref{PsiOptTargetFunc}, and $\boldsymbol{\alpha}$ refers to a vector with $[\alpha_{1},...,\alpha_{n}]$ values.
 Now the property of sparsity would be able to introduced if \ref{AlphaPsiOptimisation} is optimized.
-However, the there are still two target matrices in the target function, which makes the optimization problem non-trivial.
+However, the there are two target matrices in the target function, which makes the optimization problem difficult.
 To determine the system in a convenient way, we will be needing some approximations.
 Here, we will fix $\boldsymbol{\Psi}$ and only optimize $\boldsymbol{\alpha}$.
 Now suppose $k=m$, we could pose the matrix as follows:\\